microsoft/coe-starter-kit/coe-cli/docs/aa4am/scenarios/devops-deployment-model.md

 - Multiple Azure DevOps for different teams or Business Units.

-- Each Azure DevOps organization can have a different set of users protected bu different Role Based Access Security Rules
+- Each Azure DevOps organization can have a different set of users protected buy different Role Based Access Security Rules

 - Multiple pipelines can be defined and used at an Azure DevOps level that allow solutions to be deployed to different validation, test and production environments.